Last Updated on January 4, 2023 by Andrew Pirie

 1974 Asian Games

 i) Amelita Alanes End of an Era.
-Active for most of the seventies.
-Alanes is nearing the end of her career, now competing under her married name of Saberon.
+Active for most of the 1970s, nearing the end of her career, is currently fighting under the name Saberon, her married name.

 1975 Asian Championships

 1978 Asian Games

 Alanes eventually gave way to a group of sprinters.
 The main one Lorena Morcilla was the most dominant sprinter in the Philippines from 1979-1981.
 Until a talented teenager came of age from Bulacan by the name of Lydia De Vega.
 Lured out of retirement at the age of 28, she went up against the upcoming youngster who beat the veteran in all three sprints.